terraform-google-modules/terraform-google-sql-db/modules/backup/README.md

 ## Internal Backups

-Cloud SQL is provides an [internal default backup options](https://cloud.google.com/sql/docs/mysql/backup-recovery/backups#automated-backups).
+Cloud SQL provides an [internal default backup options](https://cloud.google.com/sql/docs/mysql/backup-recovery/backups#automated-backups).
 This supports standard use-cases.
 (One Backup ~ every 24h stored for up to 365 days).

 For many use cases this might be enough but for many other not: